Hundreds of strikers rally in Cornwall over pensions

 Owen Harris, from the University and College Union, said: "Our philosophy is to work with people.
 The government aren't listening so we had to make a stand.
 We've reached the point where there is nothing left."

 The Conservative MP for Camborne and Redruth George Eustice said: "There are some very difficult issues the country has to tackle.
 We've got to get these things right.
-We do want to work with people."'Fair to taxpayers'
+We do want to work with people."

 Jim McDonald, a senior representative of the PCS union, believes members felt they had no choice but to strike.